fitbenchmarking/fitbenchmarking/docs/source/users/options/jacobian_option.rst

 This uses the approximation of the Jacobian that is used by default in the minimizer, and will vary between solvers.
 If the minimizer requires the user to pass a Jacobian, a warning will be printed to the screen and the :ref:`scipy-jac` 2-point approximation will be used.
-The only options is:
+The only option is:

 * ``default`` - use the default derivative approxmation provided by the software.